Tax relief on member pension contributions

 • non-UK resident individuals with no relevant earnings - £3,600 gross.

-The £3,600 amount is known as the 'basic amount'.
-Due to the way tax relief operates those with lower earnings / no earnings can only make use of the £3,600 if paying to a scheme that operates relief at source.
+The £3,600 amount is known as the 'basic amount' and only works in a scheme that applies relief at source.

 Basic rate tax relief